C1ickz/Stock-Predictor/README.md

 # Stock-Predictor
 ## Overview
 This program features a graphical user interface that connects to a custom server to fetch a predicted value for the inputted stock.
-It also features a graph of the inputted stock upon prediction completion.
+It uses a LSTM to make predictions and learns by using the mean squared error loss function.
+Predictions are graphed for the inputted stock upon prediction completion.
 ## Project Download Instructions
 - Clone this repository
 - Execute the <code>pip install -r requirements.txt</code> command in your terminal (sudo or administrator privileges might be required)